awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/fis_interrupt_spot.md

 aws fis start-experiment --experiment-template-id $FIS_TEMPLATE_ID
 ```

 After you run the experiment, you will see that 50% of the Spot Instances launched by the Auto Scaling group receive the Rebalance Recommendation signals.
+Note that this is less than the Service Quota of 5, which is the maximum number of EC2 Spot instance that can be interrupted by a single experiment.
 When the actions on this experiment is complete:

 * The target Spot Instance receives an instance rebalance recommendation signal.
 * A Spot instance interruption notice is issued two minutes before Amazon EC2 terminates or stops your instance.